 Want to work with us?
 Find out more here.

 As chair and programme manager my main responsibilities include coordinating our events, activities and strategy building.
 I lead the ERIF team in meeting the organisation’s aims and objectives through engaging in our core ideas and beliefs.
 Alongside ERIF, I write and conduct social policy research.
-Also, I am a part of the Anti-Golliwog campaign on Facebook and Tumblr.
 You can find out more about my work here.

 Noémi Michel – Secretary/Content & Audience Developer

-Within ERIF, my responsibilities consist of working on the content and the outcomes of our events and publications.
-My goal is that ERIF constantly engages with and is nourished by a wide and plural audience in order to pursue with power the fight against racism.
-Alongside ERIF, I am working as a PostDoc researcher and lecturer at the University of Geneva on issues related to the politics of citizenship and (anti)racism, and I coordinate the research group PostIt – thinking racial and postcolonial difference.
+Within ERIF, I work on the content and the outcomes of our events and publications.
+My goal is that ERIF constantly engages with and is nourished by a wide and plural audience for powerfully pursuing the fight against racism and for re-imagining Europe.
+Alongside ERIF, I am a lecturer and researcher on issues related to the politics of citizenship and (anti)racism, from the privileged angle of critical black and feminist studies.
+I coordinate the research group PostCit – thinking racial and postcolonial difference and I am member of the Collective Faites des Vagues.

 Martijn Kerkmeijer – Treasurer/Financial Officer